StevenBromley/fluorescence_model/README.md

          4. aval_col: column for A values in lines array

-     (F) raw_lines: the processed array of line information.
+     (D) raw_lines: the processed array of line information.
 Ensure all data is free of extra "" characters and all headers (there may be up to 3) have been removed.

-    (G) raw_levs: the processed array of level information.
+    (E) raw_levs: the processed array of level information.
 Ensure all data is free of extra "" characters and all headers (there may be multiple) have been removed.

 ----